 Games are fun, work is (usually) not.
 Games are designed to be rewarding, work has a mixed track record.
-When we work, we usually oscillate between sleep-inducing boredom and nail-biting anxiety.
-At rare moments, we find ourselves in a delightful channel in which our skills and challenges are well-matched.
-We call this flow.
+At work, we usually oscillate between sleep-inducing boredom and nail-biting anxiety.
+At rare moments, we find ourselves in flow: where our skills and challenges are well-matched.

 - Clear bar for success - many people don’t know what this looks like!

 - Early momentum - early wins are power-ups for new players

 - Easy to learn, hard to master - this makes for a fulfilling journey